orchidhq/Orchid/OrchidCore/src/orchid/resources/wiki/user-manual/getting-started/quickstart.md

 addSbtPlugin( "io.github.javaeden.orchid" % "sbt-orchid" % "{{site.version}}" )
 ```

-**You will usually want to include a bit more than this in `project/plugins.sbt`!
-See a much richer `project/plugins.sbt` example [below](#configuration).**
+_**Note: You will usually want to include a bit more than this in `project/plugins.sbt`!
+See a much richer `project/plugins.sbt` example [below](#sbt-configuration).**_

 Then place the source files for your Orchid site in `src/main/orchid/resources`.

 Now, on the sbt command line you can run:
-    1) `orchidBuild` - Runs the Orchid build task a single time then completes.
+1. `orchidBuild` - Runs the Orchid build task a single time then completes.
 The resulting Orchid site will be in
    `target/orchid` unless the `orchidDestination` setting has been customized.
 You can then view the site by starting any
     HTTP file server in the root of the output directory, or deploy this folder directly to your webserver.
-    2) `orchidWatch` - Runs the Orchid build task a single time, then begins watching the source directory for changes.
+2. `orchidWatch` - Runs the Orchid build task a single time, then begins watching the source directory for changes.
    Anytime a file is changes, the build will run again, and the resulting Orchid site will be in
    `target/orchid` unless the `orchidDestination` setting has been customized.
-    3) `orchidServe` - Sets up a development server and watches files for changes.
+3. `orchidServe` - Sets up a development server and watches files for changes.
 The site can be viewed at `localhost:8080`
    (or the closest available port).
-    4) `orchidDeploy` - Runs the Orchid build, then deploys the generated site using Orchid's [deployment pipeline](https://orchid.netlify.com/wiki/user-manual/deployment/publication-pipeline)
+4. `orchidDeploy` - Runs the Orchid build, then deploys the generated site using Orchid's [deployment pipeline](https://orchid.netlify.com/wiki/user-manual/deployment/publication-pipeline)
     You can create and run your own deployment scripts, create and release on Github from changelogs, or publish the
     site directly to Github Pages or Netlify.

-#### Configuration
+##### sbt configuration

 In your project's `build.sbt` file, you will usually want to configure an Orchid theme.
 That's just:
 ```